MrsZ/TiktokPerseus/README.md

 * Due to personal safety reasons, we temporarily do not undertake the reverse capability of APPs in China's local area, so although it is easy for us to crack Douyin, we will not provide cracking services for it, including other apps such as Kuaishou, Meituan, etc;
 * We are short of money, but we prefer our lives, so we don’t chat.
 At the same time, if we suspect that you are a security classmate of the relevant company, we will stop cooperation immediately, and we will not give any tips and feedback for free users;
 * We are short of money, but we have a bottom line, we don't pay attention to what you do, but if we find that you have done some bottom line problems such as child pornography, we will stop the service immediately, whether you are a paying user or not;
-* Non-China users recommend using gmail to communicate, China users recommend QQ communication;
+* Recommend using telegram to communicate with us;
 * We will provide a complete demo (dual-platform device registration and activation) and api introduction documents to demonstrate how to use this service, so please read the relevant documents carefully.
-If you really encounter unknown problems, please contact us directly for paid users, and submit issue for free users;
+If you really encounter unknown problems, please contact us directly;

 Thinking of this for a while, our slogan is: Reverse For (Financial) Free!